Files Buffers Windows and Tabsλ︎

 Filesλ︎

-Use Neo-tree.nvim to visually navigate and manage files using a tree view of the current project.
+opens Neo-tree.nvim which shows a visual tree to navigate and manage files from the current project (root).
 Files and directories can be added, renamed, moved and deleted.

-Use Telescope to select files, typing a name narrows the file list.
+Space f f to find files with Telescope, typing a pattern narrows the selectable file list.

 Using Neo-treeλ︎